nitsiosa/exchange/README.md

 The application is designed to be extendable, allowing for the addition of new order types and matching algorithms.
 It also includes unit tests to ensure that the core functionality of the application is working as intended.

-The solution assumes that the files will be be well formated with valid orders, no further checks will be done on the application on the format or the content of the files.
+**The solution assumes that the files will be be well formated with valid orders, no further checks will be done on the application on the format or the content.**

 in order to build the application please use maven and the following command